thequietpattern/thequietpattern/README.md

 **Power attracts the wrong people.**
 People who seek control, visibility, dominance.
 Not always, but often enough that it causes harm.

 The people we *do* trust are busy doing other things: caring, teaching, building, listening.
-They don’t want to rule, do they don't.
+They don’t want to rule, so they don't.

 Most systems meant to fix this just create a new kind of throne.
 A new game for the same kind of player.